ibrahimyzc/MSMFE_MFMFE_Methods/README.md

 # MSMFE_MFMFE_Methods
-This repository contains the code for the numerical experiments conducted as part of my PhD thesis at the University of Pittsburgh.

-# Numerical Experiments in Elasticity and Poroelasticity

 This repository contains the source code for the numerical experiments conducted as part of my PhD thesis at the University of Pittsburgh.
-The code implements MSMFE (Multipoint Stress Mixed Finite Element) methods to solve problems in linear elasticity and MSMFE-MFMFE (Multipoint Stress - Multipoint Flux Mixed Finite Element) methods to solve problems in the Biot system of poroelasticity.
+It implements MSMFE (Multipoint Stress Mixed Finite Element) methods for linear elasticity, and MSMFE-MFMFE (Multipoint Stress–Multipoint Flux Mixed Finite Element) methods for the Biot system of poroelasticity, on cuboid and distorted quadrilateral grids.

-## Supported Grids

-- **3D:** Cuboid and h²-parallelepiped grids
-- **2D:** Square, h²-parallelogram, and distorted quadrilateral grids

 ## Authors

 - **Ilona Ambartsumyan**, **Eldar Khattatov** (2016–2020)
 - **Ibrahim Yazici** (2023–2025)

 ---